 Trying to conceive (#TTC) can be an all-consuming, frustrating and sometimes confusing journey.
-For many people, the tricky part of this whole process is that so much emphasis (and pressure) is placed on SEX.
+For many people, the tricky part of getting pregnant is that so much emphasis (and pressure) is placed on SEX.
 I cannot tell you how many of my patients have complained that scheduling sex robs the romance from their sex lives, and how a fun part of their relationships has become more like a chore.

-With this in mind, I’ve decided to tackle the when, where, why and how of conception sex to lift some of the pressure you may be feeling and keep you focused on what matters most.
+With this in mind, I’ve decided to tackle the when, where, why and how of baby making sex to lift some of the pressure you may be feeling and keep you focused on what matters most.

 The when is the most important piece of the process that is under your control.
 If you want all the finer details, see “6 Tips for Getting Pregnant Fast,” but I’ll give you a quick rundown here. ?

 Each month, about 14 days prior to your period, you ovulate one egg.
 This egg can live for about 24 hours, hoping to meet that one lucky sperm.
 Sperm, on the other hand, can live up to five days in the reproductive tract.
 This means that your “fertile window” is the five days prior to, and including the day of, ovulation.
 It is ideal to have sex every day or at least every other day during your fertile window.

 If you’re using an ovulation predictor kit, you should have sex the day it turns positive and the day after.
 (OPKs detect the LH surge, which occurs 24 to 36 hours prior to ovulation, so you want those sperm ready to make the journey to meet your egg once you’ve ovulated.)